 How many other cases have gone before this judge?
 How much property has he ordered seized from defendants?
 How many years of prison time has he handed down?
 Probably a great deal.
 He reportedly has a “high reputation” in the court system, yet he is so unstable that he would verbally abuse a public defender on camera, then walk off camera and assault him for no reason other than for defending his client’s constitutionally protected right to a speedy trial.

 I wouldn’t trust a system that allowed this to happen to feed my pets.
 Yet people trust it to interfere violently in all aspects of our lives.
 They tell us what we can eat, drink, and inhale, they dictate our business dealings, they interfere in our family affairs, they do all of this under the premise of a lawful authority to cage us if we disobey, and murder us if we resist.
 All this power is granted to people who lack the basic self control required to avoid getting into fisticuffs, and the accountability to do anything about it.
 Over 12 million people will be arrested in the United States this year, and be put in front of judges like this one.

-Yeah, let that sink in the for a minute…
+Yeah, let that sink in for a minute….

 Subscribe via email and never miss another post!